Assets for Independence Program

 AFI works to help low-income families transition into economic self-sufficiency.

 Assets for Independence (AFI) is a community-based approach for giving low-income families a hand up out of poverty.
 Utilizing existing individual and community assets, AFI strengthens communities from within by participants saving earned income through the use of matched savings accounts called Individual Development Accounts (IDAs).
 A grant from Assets for Independence (AFI), a program of the U.S. Department of Health and Human Services, funds approximately 50% of costs for this program.
 The remaining 50% is funded through non-Federal sources.
-The program is designed to assist low to moderate income families who fall under 200 percent of the Federal Poverty Guideline save for their goal of post-secondary education at Delta State University.
-All eligible participants will complete financial literacy training (FCS 215 – Personal Finance or the online Money Smart curriculum) and save $500 over a period of 6 – 18 months from earned income with a minimum deposit of $25 per month.
+The program’s funding dictates the reduction of the amount of months during which a participant can save and savings are matched.
+The program is designed to assist low to moderate income families who fall under 200% of the Federal Poverty Guideline save for their goal of post-secondary education at Delta State University.
+All eligible participants will complete financial literacy training (FCS 215 – Personal Finance or the online Money Smart curriculum) and save $500 over a period of 6 – 18 months from earned income.
 The IDA program can match a student’s savings with $4,000 in grants and scholarship funds after their fulfillment of the program’s commitments.
 For more information about Assets for Independence, visit http://idaresources.acf.hhs.gov/.

 The FDIC is committed to ensuring that consumers have access to basic banking and other financial services as well as to developing more and better data about unbanked and under banked households and factors that hinder them from fully utilizing the mainstream financial system.